 Psilocybin mushroom caps and stems can be eaten raw, mixed with food or brewed into a tea.
 Traditionally, indigenous cultures from Mexico and Central America have eaten psilocybin mushrooms for religious ceremonies.

-Also known as “acid,” LSD is a hallucinogenic substance derived from a rye fungus containing lysergic acid diethylamide, the active hallucinogen in LSD.
-The drug is typically taken in pill capsules filled with LSD crystals or as bits of paper containing soaked-up liquid LSD called “tabs.”
+Also known as acid, LSD is a hallucinogenic substance derived from a rye fungus containing lysergic acid diethylamide, the active hallucinogen in LSD.
+The drug is typically taken in pill capsules filled with LSD crystals or as bits of paper containing soaked-up liquid LSD called tabs.

 LSD usually is extremely potent.
 It can cause intense hallucinogenic effects that are typically stronger than those from psilocybin mushrooms.

 Peyote refers to a substance in the top or crown of the peyote cactus called mescaline.
-The crown of the cactus can be dried and chewed, soaked in water to form a liquid peyote or boiled for hours to create a peyote tea.
+The crown of the cactus can be dried and chewed, soaked in water to form liquid peyote or boiled for hours to create a peyote tea.

-Peyote causes intense psychological effects like those of LSD and psilocybin mushrooms.
+The drug causes intense psychological effects like those of LSD and psilocybin mushrooms.
 Historically, peyote has been used in religious ceremonies for native cultures in northern Mexico and the southwest United States.

 Found in a number of Amazonian plant species, DMT is a hallucinogenic chemical that causes effects similar to peyote’s.
 DMT can also be synthesized in a lab, most commonly in the form of a white, crystalline powder that is smoked or vaporized to experience psychedelic effects.